 2.1 Contract accounting

 The Group operates a number of diverse businesses.
-The majority of the Group’s revenue is from contracts greater than two years in duration (long-term contractual), 72% of Group adjusted revenue in 2019 (2018: 72%).
+The majority of the Group’s revenue is from contracts greater than two years in duration (long-term contractual), being 73% of Group adjusted revenue in 2020 (2019: 71%).

 Contract fulfilment assets are recognised for those costs qualifying for capitalisation and the utilisation of these assets is recognised over the contract term.
 The cash received from our customers reflects when the costs are incurred to transform, restructure and run the service.
 This results in income being deferred and released as the Group continues to deliver against its obligation to provide services and solutions to its customers.